qiuosier/Aries/docs/storage.md

 * Amazon S3 Storage (`s3://`)

 ## The StorageFile Class
-StorageFile is a file-like object implementing the I/O stream interface with [BufferedIOBase and TextIOBase](https://docs.python.org/3/library/io.html#class-hierarchy).
-The static `StorageFile.init(uri, mode)` method is designed to replace the built-in `open()` method.
-It returns a file-like object implementing the `BufferedIOBase` or `TextIOBase`, depending on the `mode` for opening the file.

-A `StorageFile` subclass object can be initialized by
+A `StorageFile` object can be initialized by
 ```
 from Aries.storage import StorageFile